huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Condensation
 - [ ] Temperature

-#### "What happens here, starys here" is the reworked slogan for which city's tourism board?
+#### "What happens here, stays here" is the reworked slogan for which city's tourism board?

-- [ ] Detriot
+- [ ] Detroit
 - [x] Las Vegas
 - [ ] Newark